top of page

 Questions

-When you stand before Jesus as your judge, any evidence you present on your own behalf won’t matter.
-You might point to all the times you prayed “The Sinner’s Prayer,” walked down the aisle, got baptized (even multiple times), attended youth retreats, or went on mission trips.
-But if, in that final moment, Jesus does not recognize you as one of His own, none of that will matter.
-You won’t be able to contest the Judge’s verdict.
+When you and I stand before Jesus as our judge, any evidence we present on our own behalf won’t matter.
+We might point to all the times we prayed “The Sinner’s Prayer,” walked down the aisle, got baptized (even multiple times), attended youth retreats, or went on mission trips.
+But if, in that final moment, Jesus does not recognize us as one of His own, none of that will matter.
+We won’t be able to contest the Judge’s verdict.

 Jesus himself said in the Sermon on the Mount: “Not everyone who says to me, ‘Lord, Lord,’ will enter the kingdom of heaven, but the one who does the will of my Father who is in heaven.
 On that day many will say to me, ‘Lord, Lord, did we not prophesy in your name, and cast out demons in your name, and do many mighty works in your name?’
 And then will I declare to them, ‘I never knew you; depart from me, you workers of lawlessness.’”
 (Matthew 7:21–23)